l-lattermann/Habit-tracker/README.md

 # Testing
 There is a Pytest test suit included in this project.
+It will open a coverage report in your browser automatically

 Run:
 ```shell